-'s entrant into the handheld console market which never received a release in the United States.
-In style, it looks like somebody crossed an iMac of the era (Bondi Blue!) with a Game Boy
+The WonderSwan was Bandai's entrant into the handheld console market in Japan and the final brainchild of Gunpei Yokoi, father of the Game Boy, released posthumously in 1999.
+Visually, it looks like somebody crossed an iMac of the era (Bondi Blue!) with a Game Boy Advance, and had a variety of system colors available.

 Games for the WonderSwan and WonderSwan Color: